Sweetyamnesia/BrainBoostVR/BrainBoostVR_Unity/BrainBoostVR/README.md

 ## Project Overview

-**BrainBoostVR** is a virtual reality application designed for cognitive exercises.
+**BrainBoostVR** is a virtual reality application created as a solo portfolio project.
+Its goal is to offer immersive cognitive exercises that help users improve memory, focus, and spatial awareness.

-The project includes:
+The project combines:

-* VR environment with object interaction, locomotion, and tutorials.
+* A VR environment with interactive objects and intuitive locomotion.
-* Real-time scoring and feedback.
+* Real-time scoring and feedback for each exercise.
-* REST API backend storing users, sessions, exercises, and scores.
+* A backend API to store users, sessions, exercises, and scores.
-* Integration with Firebase Anonymous Authentication for secure session management.
+* Firebase Anonymous Authentication for secure session management.
-* MySQL database for persistent storage.
+* Persistent storage via a MySQL database.

-This project was implemented solo, following an MVP approach and Agile-inspired sprints.
+The project was developed following an MVP approach with Agile-inspired sprints, ensuring rapid iteration and testing.

 ---